matomo-org/developer-documentation/docs/3.x/tests-travis-extended.md

   * **PROTECTED\_ARTIFACTS**

-    **For pro developers only.** This variable controls whether build artifacts will be uploaded to a password protected folder on builds-artifacts.piwik.org.
+    This variable controls whether build artifacts will be uploaded to a password protected folder on builds-artifacts.piwik.org.
+If you are building a plugin and need your artifacts protected, please [contact the Piwik team](https://piwik.org/contact/) to learn more.

     By default, artifacts for plugins are stored in a public folder.
 To change this behavior, set `PROTECTED_ARTIFACTS=1` as a global environment variable, eg: